grafana/scenes/docusaurus/docs/core-concepts.md

 })
 ```

 Each scene object has a `$data` and `$timeRange` property that can be configured.
-Because a scene is an object tree, the data and time range configured through `SceneQueryRunner` and `SceneTimeRange` respectively are accessible to the objects they're added to _and_ all descendant objects.
+Because a scene is an object tree, the data and time range configured through `SceneQueryRunner` and `SceneTimeRange` respectively are available to the objects they're added to _and_ all descendant objects.

 In the following example, each `VizPanel` uses different data.
 "Panel A" uses data defined on the `EmbeddedScene`, while "Panel B" has its own data and time range configured: